 Is here on the College Review Page

-College Application Season Starts in October: Our You Ready
+College Application Season Starts in October: Are You Ready

 The 2017 Global Regional Rankings of the Top 5 Universities are: